-Schizophrenia is a chronic, severe, disabling brain disorder.
-It interferes with the way a person interprets reality.
-People with schizophrenia may:
+Schizophrenia is a lasting mental health disorder.
+It causes problems with the way a person thinks, feels, and acts.

 Copyright © Nucleus Medical Media, Inc.

-There are no current guidelines to prevent schizophrenia because the cause is unknown.
+There are no current guidelines to prevent schizophrenia.
+The exact cause is not known.

 National Institute of Mental Health